fluxcd/flux/site/helm-integration.md

 ### `.spec.valueFileSecrets`

-This is a list of secrets (in the same namespace as the FluxHelmRelease) from which to take values.
+This is a list of secrets (in the same namespace as the HelmRelease) from which to take values.
 The secrets must each contain an entry for `values.yaml`.

 The values are merged in the order given, with later values